What Happens To An Annuity When You Die?

 Choosing a Beneficiary

-Annuity owners are free to select their beneficiaries, barring irrevocable ones, ensuring that upon their death, the chosen primary beneficiary receives the proceeds as continued payments or a lump sum.
-They can allocate specific percentages or amounts to various beneficiaries safeguarded from the lengthy and costly probate process.
+Annuity owners are free to select their beneficiaries, barring irrevocable ones, ensuring that the chosen primary beneficiary receives the proceeds as continued payments or a lump sum upon their death.
+They can allocate specific percentages or amounts to beneficiaries safeguarded from the lengthy and costly probate process.
 However, minors must wait until they are of legal age to access their portion.
 If the owner fails to designate beneficiaries, the annuity may enter probate, potentially resulting in the forfeiture of the death benefit to the insurance company, negating the intended financial legacy.

 Why Buy An Annuity With Enhanced Death Benefits?

 Below are a few reasons why people purchase annuities with enhanced death benefits:

 - Enhanced Annuity Death Benefits are life insurance alternatives with no medical underwriting.